sav-che/TL-2/Authors/Blytt, Axel Gudbrand {std. A. Blytt} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 232](https://www.biodiversitylibrary.org/item/103859#page/242/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 232](https://www.biodiversitylibrary.org/page/33265429) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Blytt, Axel Gudbrand {std.
 A. Blytt}|first entry]] for this author

 ### Author

 \* Blytt, Axel Gudbrand (1843-1898), Norwegian botanist, son of M.N.
 Blytt, studied at the University of Christiania \[Oslo\] 1860, curator of the botanical collections of the university 1865, scholarship at the university 1875, professor of botany ib.
-1880. (*A. Blytt*).
+1880.
+**Abbreviated name**: *A. Blytt*

 #### Herbarium and types